Blind, Deaf and Dumb; Human Rights Watch Sets Sights on Walmart

 So, apparently, one of the most pressing human rights issues today is the evil Walmart.
 At least according to the Left’s great bastion of moral authority, Human Rights Watch.
 It must be true; they did interview a whopping 41 current and former employees of Walmart (out of a current 1.3 MILLION) together with the always unbiased union leaders.
 My local Walmart SuperCenter has more than 41 workers in the grocery section alone, but whatever.
 I’m no human rights expert.

 While I agree that the fluorescent lighting is an affront to women (as are most of their fashion offerings), I tend to think there are more egregious violations out there.
 The stoning to death of women perhaps?
 Beheadings?
 Sharia Law?
 The lobbing of rockets into Israel?
 The Iranian Mullahs?
-The seeming epidemic of radio-active poison deaths in Russia?
+Hopeandchange?
 Al Gore?

 Even Hillary Clinton is in on the act.
-During the Democrat Presidential Debate, and I use that term loosely, she said when asked about Walmart:
+During one of the Democrat Primary debates, and I use that term loosely, she said when asked about Walmart:

 “as they grew much bigger, though, they have raised serious questions about the responsibility of corporations and how they need to be a leader when it comes to providing health care and having safe working conditions and not discriminating on the basis of sex or race or any other category.
 Brian, this is all part, though, of how this Administration and corporate America today don’t see middle class and working Americans.
 They are invisible.
 They don’t understand that if you’re a family that can’t get health care, you’re really hurting.”